mslake/supernote-native-planner/README.md

 Supernote currently does not support full note taking capabilities within a linked PDF planner document.
 This project is to create a native .note template that is linked as a functional planner.
 The year, quarter and month pages of the note are all cross linked.
 A daily template page is created for each month that can be copied and pasted as a new day to maintain links.
 Titles on the daily pages can build a robust table of contents.

 I have included a planner.note template to get started.
 For those looking to improve on this, I included the layered GIMP files and .png template files.

+A video of how to use a copy/paste page template.  https://youtu.be/SOFWEBbJQW4

-A sample of a daily copy / paste page might look like this, with static quick links to other project notes:
+A sample of a daily copy / paste page might look like this, with static quick links to other project notes.
+The static links can be renamed using the GIMP file:

 ![20230213_100440](https://user-images.githubusercontent.com/31966101/218544395-44d5cc66-993d-4bd4-9eb5-b9baa6d1212f.png)